ai-dock/stable-diffusion-webui/README.md

 ### Stable Diffusion WebUI

-The service will launch on port `7860` unless you have specified an override with `WEBUI_PORT`.
+The service will launch on port `7860` unless you have specified an override with `WEBUI_PORT_HOST`.

-WebUI will be updated to the latest version on container start.
-You can pin the version to a branch or commit hash by setting the `WEBUI_BRANCH` variable.

-You can set startup flags by using variable `WEBUI_FLAGS`.
+You can set startup arguments by using variable `WEBUI_ARGS`.

-To manage this service you can use `supervisorctl [start|stop|restart] webui`.
+To manage this service you can use `supervisorctl [start|stop|restart] webui` or via the Service Portal application.

 >[!NOTE]
->All services are password protected by default.
+>All services are password protected by default and HTTPS is available optionally.
 See the [security](https://github.com/ai-dock/base-image/wiki#security) and [environment variables](https://github.com/ai-dock/base-image/wiki/2.0-Environment-Variables) documentation for more information.

 ## Pre-Configured Templates